 The daily bag limit and species restrictions for the youth season are the same as for regular duck and goose seasons.
 Exception: the additional two blue-winged teal allowed during the first 16 days of the regular season are not allowed during the youth season.

-The North Dakota Game and Fish Department is asking grouse hunters for help with bird management by simply collecting some feathers from harvested birds and sending in wing envelopes this fall.
+The North Dakota Game and Fish Department is once again asking grouse hunters for help with future bird management by simply collecting some feathers from harvested birds and sending in wing envelopes this fall.